Vicarious Visions is now a part of Blizzard Entertainment

 Simon Ebejer, former Vicarious Visions chief operating officer, is now Vicarious Visions' studio head.

-This means that Vicarious Visions' swan song as a non-Blizzard developer will Tony Hawk's Pro Skater 1+2, a robust port of the first two Tony Hawk's Pro Skater games.
+This means that Vicarious Visions' swan song as a non-Blizzard developer will Tony Hawk's Pro Skater 1+2, a robust remake of the first two Tony Hawk's Pro Skater games.

-Since Activision acquired the company in 2005, the studio has served as an unusually high-profile porting house for the company's franchises, even debuting a special Guitar Hero peripheral for the Nintendo DS.
-Before Bungie regained its independence from Activision, it was a supporting development studio on Destiny 2.
+Since Activision acquired the company in 2005, the studio has served as an unusually high-profile port and remake house for the company's key franchises like Crash Bandicoot and Guitar Hero, even once debuting a special Guitar Hero peripheral for the Nintendo DS.
+Before Bungie regained its independence from Activision, it was also a supporting development studio on Destiny 2.

 Longtime game developers may recall that Vicarious Visions won two Independent Games Festival awards in 1999 for its space flight role-playing game Terminus.